-- 10.1 LICENSEE agrees that Products sold pursuant hereto shall conform to standards of quality established by any state or federal agency having jurisdiction over said products. - 10.2 LICENSEE agrees, at least once every year and at USI's request, to supply USI with a copy of all Products of LICENSEE's current manufacture to permit USI to determine if its said quality standards are being maintained by LICENSEE. - 10.3 LICENSEE agrees to supply USI, upon request, with copies of written material including packaging, advertising, labels and the like on or in which the Copyright Notices appear to permit USI to determine if LICENSEE's use of the Copyrights insure that the Copyrights are being properly used.
+- 10.1.
+LICENSEE agrees that Products sold pursuant hereto shall conform to standards of quality established by any state or federal agency having jurisdiction over said products. - 10.2.
+LICENSEE agrees, at least once every year and at USC's request, to supply USC with a copy of all of LICENSEE's current Products, using the Software, to permit USC to determine if quality standards and licensing requirements are being maintained LICENSEE. - 10.3.
+LICENSEE agrees to supply USC, upon request, with copies of written material including packaging, advertising, labels and the like on, or in, which the Copyright Notices appear, to permit USC to determine if LICENSEE's use of the Copyrights are in accordance to this Agreement.